Introduction: Managed WordPress Hosting vs Shared Hosting

-Although the two varieties serve distinct purposes and offer unique benefits, it is crucial to comprehend their distinctions in order to make an informed decision.
-This guide will provide a comprehensive examination of managed WordPress hosting and shared hosting, including their features, benefits, limitations, and optimal applications.
+Although the two serve different purposes and have different benefits, it’s important to understand the differences to make an informed decision.
+This guide will go through managed WordPress hosting and shared hosting, features, benefits, limitations and use cases.

 Understanding Managed WordPress Hosting